Skip to content

 Serious concerns which are more difficult to put right

-Serious concerns which could result in harm to patients if not put right
+Serious concerns which could result in harm if not put right

 Serious concerns based on public confidence or professional standards